U.S. Patent Databases

 Google Patents

-• The advanced search page also allows you to search by patent number, title, inventor, assignee, U.S. classification, international classification, document status, patent type, issue date, and filing date.
+Google Patents provides an easy way to search U.S. patents from the USPTO database.
+Keyword and phrase searches use the familiar Google box.
+The advanced search box allows you to search by such items as patent number, title, inventor, assignee, U.S. and International classification, document status, patent type, issue date, and filing date.

 freepatentsonline